Alison Kollenberg Resumé

 Together with her husband Jens, they initiated taking the first Australian-bred and trained teams to IPO World Championships events.
 Alison and Jens trained and trialled the first Australian-bred IPO teams at FMBB World Championships (x 2).
 The kennel also bred the first Australian-bred and trained German Shepherd Dog (Nordenstamm Chiller) to compete on a WUSV World Championship.

-In 2015, she and her husband Jens founded Working Malinois Australia Inc., where she is currently the Administrator of Records as well as a licensed Working Malinois Australia IPO Judge.
+In 2015, she and her husband Jens founded Working Malinois Australia Inc., where she is currently the National Secretary as well as a licensed Working Malinois Australia IPO Judge.
 She also serves as training officer in WMA’s Gold Coast chapter club.
 She and her husband formed a new organization to promote the Belgian Malinois and the FCI dog sports of IPO and Mondioring.

 More recently, Alison titled the first self-bred, self-trained Mondioring dog in Australia.
 Another Nordenstamm Malinois also was titled at the same event.